Rutherford House: History

 The Rutherford family of four, including Alexander Cameron Rutherford, Mattie Birkett Rutherford, Cecil Alexander Rutherford and Hazel Elizabeth Rutherford moved into the home in February 1911.
 The Rutherfords occupied the house until September 1940, when Mattie Birkett Rutherford died on September 13, 1940.

-In June 1941, Rutherford House was sold, by Alexander, to the University of Alberta – Delta Upsilon fraternity, for $9500, corresponding to the cost of construction.
+In June 1941, Rutherford House was sold by Alexander to the University of Alberta Delta Upsilon fraternity chapter for $9500, corresponding to the cost of construction.
 The negotiations of the sale were handled by Cecil Rutherford and Francis Winspear, a founding member of the Alberta chapter of the Delta Upsilon fraternity.

 Between 1941 and 1969, the house was occupied by members of the Delta Upsilon fraternity.
-Ed Bate was the first member to live in the home, moving in in late 1940 to serve as a caretaker for the home.
+Ed Bate was the first member to live in the home, moving in during late 1940 to serve as a caretaker for the home.
 He later married Ruth McCuaig, one of Rutherford's granddaughters.
 Roughly twenty to twenty-five members occupied the home throughout the year.
 Among the hundreds of Delta Upsilon alumni who called Rutherford House home are several individuals of note, including Allan Warrack, Lou Hyndman, and Peter Lougheed, Premier of Alberta from 1971 to 1985.

 The Delta Upsilon fraternity vacated the house in 1969, following expropriation by the University of Alberta in 1968.
-The Board of Governors of the University of Alberta agreed to lease the house to the Alberta government for forty years in late 1970 following an agreement with Minister of Public Works Albert W. Ludwig, following a successful campaign for preservation as an historic site by the University of Alberta Women's Club, including the assistance of the Women's Canadian Club, the Northern Alberta Pioneers and Old Timers Association, the Historical Society of Alberta, the Edmonton Historical Board, Provincial Museum and the City of Edmonton.
+The Board of Governors of the University of Alberta agreed to lease the house to the Alberta government for forty years in late 1970 following an agreement with Minister of Public Works Albert W. Ludwig, following a successful campaign for preservation as an historic site by the University of Alberta Women's Club, including the assistance of the Women's Canadian Club, the Northern Alberta Pioneers and Old Timers Association, the Historical Society of Alberta, the Edmonton Historical Board, Provincial Museum, and the City of Edmonton.